cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **The Principle of 18 by Eyal Danon**

 A life changer, honestly.
 The gist is that there are 5 phases of life spanning 18 years.
-Dreamer, Explorer, Builder, Giver, Mentor, and Giver.
+Dreamer, Explorer, Builder, Mentor, and Giver.
 Each builds on the previous, and each has different major motivations.
-Most relevant for me was reading about Eyal's proposed difference between 18-36 and 36-54.
-Before 36, it's crucial to be fully exploring and experimenting professionally so that you can execute without doubt and distracting in the following phase of life.
-A great balance between the trend in minimalism, essentialism, etc, while also allowing time and space to actually breath and discover what's uniquely interesting.
+Most relevant for me was reading about Eyal's proposed difference between the ages from 18-36 and 36-54.
+Before 36, it's crucial to be fully exploring and experimenting professionally so that you can execute without doubt and distraction in the following phase of life.
+A great balance, embracing the current trend towards minimalism, essentialism, hyper focus, etc, while also allowing time and space to actually breath and discover what's uniquely interesting.

 <div className="clearfix">